Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### os_image

 The `os_image` is an optional property that specifies the operating system image to be used in the virtual machine.
-If the value is not provided the default for the machine type is used.
+If the value is not provided, the default for the machine type is used.

 These are valid values for `os_image`: